 Professionals in these roles research and investigate topics to develop content and ideas for new stories.
 You might contribute to outlets such as newspapers, magazines, TV news broadcasts, radio, and beyond.
 According to the BLS, you might find yourself in a shrinking job market if you pursue work in this area of the field.
-In fact, by 2029, the BLS projects an 11% decline in available positions.
+In fact, by 2030, the BLS projects a low growth rate of just 6% in available positions.
 Moreover, you probably won’t be getting outstanding paydays either as reporters, correspondents, and broadcast news analysts make a median annual wage of $49,300.

 What to study instead: Marketing